Every company operates based on a set a of individual processes that come together to form the overall operations of the business.

 5. Simplify employee obligations

 Overburdening individual employees with tasks that leave them burnt out and exhausted can be a recipe for failure in the long-term.
 Not only does it reduce morale and productivity, it also reduces the quality of the work that each employee is doing.
-Thus, it’s best to spread the workload thin and give each worker an number of tasks that they can reasonably handle within their scheduled shift.
+Thus, it’s best to spread the workload thin with better process efficiency and give each worker an number of tasks that they can reasonably handle within their scheduled shift.

 6. Aim for sustainable instead of speedy